-The worldwide pandemic of COVID-19, a novel coronavirus, has prompted countless companies to transition to virtual work, a shift that surely feels daunting to navigate.
+The worldwide pandemic of COVID-19 has prompted countless companies to transition to virtual work, a shift that surely feels daunting to navigate.

 As CEO of a 100% virtual company, I’ve found that a remote workplace can offer a business advantage rather than obstacles to overcome.
 In fact, we attribute much of our success to our virtual environment.

 Continued is an example of a virtual company that is thriving with engaged, focused, and connected team members.
 With more than two decades of experience as a 100% virtual workplace, our 100+ team members bring talent, expertise, and dedication to the company’s mission without geographic constraints.

 Here are a few tips from our team members for successful remote work:

 The most important aspect of virtual work is establishing a culture of trust.
 We entrust each person to be 100% accountable for their work.
 You can put all the tools in place and plan engagement activities, but it’s all for naught if you don’t trust your teams to do their jobs well.

 The right tools are imperative for communication, meetings, and project management.
 For us, these tools include Slack, Zoom, Google Docs and our intranet.
 Some of our teams also use Asana, Confluence, and Jira.
 With these tools in place, we can stay in touch and organize projects efficiently—no brick and mortar required.

 Good communication is imperative to the success of any company, and its importance can be amplified in a virtual setting.